hyperledger-archives/sawtooth-supply-chain/README.md

 This project utilizes [Docker](https://www.docker.com/what-docker) to simplify dependencies and deployment.
-After cloning this repo, follow the instructions specific to your OS to install and run whatever components are required to run `docker` and `docker-compose` from your command line.
+After cloning this repo, follow the instructions specific to your OS to install and run whatever components are required to use `docker` and `docker-compose` from your command line.
 This is only dependency required to run Supply Chain components.